arnold-c/CSDNoise/manuscript/manuscript.typ

 == Predictive Ability

-Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy with a different combination of EWS hyperparameters (the percentile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 9-12).
+Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy with a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 9-12).
 At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: Mean (accuracy = 0.72), variance (0.72), autocovariance (0.7), index of dispersion (0.63), autocorrelation (0.62), skewness (0.6), kurtosis (0.58), and coefficient of variation (0.5) (Supplemental Table 3).

 When EWS metrics were computed on time series generated from RDTs, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, @fig-worse-accuracy-line-plot).